Alpine Shire

 The Alpine Shire is a local government area in the Hume region of Victoria, Australia, located in the north-east part of the state.
-It covers an area of 4788 km2 and in 2022 had a population of 13,235.
+It covers an area of 4788 km2 and in August 2021 had a population of 13,235.

-It includes the towns of Bright, Dinner Plain, Mount Beauty and Myrtleford.
-There are two unincorporated areas within the shire: the areas around Mount Hotham and Falls Creek.
-It was formed in 1994 from the amalgamation of the Shire of Bright, Shire of Myrtleford, and parts of the United Shire of Beechworth, Shire of Oxley, Shire of Yackandandah and Shire of Omeo.
+It includes the towns of Bright, Dinner Plain, Harrietville, Mount Beauty, Myrtleford and Porepunkah.
+There are two unincorporated areas surrounded by the shire: the Mount Hotham and Falls Creek Alpine Resorts.

-The Shire is governed and administered by the Alpine Shire Council; its seat of local government and administrative centre is located at the council headquarters in Bright, it also has service centres located in Dinner Plain, Mount Beauty and Myrtleford.
-The Shire is named after its location in the popular alpine region of Victoria.
+The Shire is governed and administered by the Alpine Shire Council; its seat of local government and administrative centre is located at the council headquarters in Bright.
+It also has service centres located in Dinner Plain, Mount Beauty and Myrtleford.

 Over 90% of the Shire is public land.
-The Shire has two major national parks, the Alpine National Park and Mount Buffalo National Park.
+The Shire is home to two major national parks, the Alpine National Park and Mount Buffalo National Park.
 The Shire's economy is based on tourism, agriculture and forestry.

+History

+The Alpine Shire was formed in 1994 from the amalgamation of the Shire of Bright, the Shire of Myrtleford, the Gapsted and northern Mudgegonga districts of the United Shire of Beechworth, the Merriang district and the Buffalo Valley west of the Buffalo River from the Shire of Oxley, the Dederang district of the Shire of Yackandandah, and the Dinner Plain district of the Shire of Omeo.